by Calculated Risk on 11/29/2017 12:43:00 PM

 Click on graph for larger image

-Note: Fannie Mae will probably report tomorrow.
+Note: Fannie Mae will report for October soon.